What is Waldorf Education?

 - Waldorf schools are self-governed, giving the same individuals who teach the children the authority to shape curriculum and school policy.

 What Waldorf teacher education programs does Sunbridge offer?

-At Sunbridge Institute, you can prepare to become a Waldorf birth-to-age-seven educator through our Early Childhood Teacher Education Program, a Waldorf grades-1-8 class teacher through our Elementary Teacher Education Program, or a Waldorf subject teacher through our specialized intensives in Grades 1-12 World Language Teacher Education or Grades 1-8 Music Teacher Education.
-(These specialized subject teacher intensives may also be combined with our Elementary Teacher Education program.)
+At Sunbridge Institute, you can prepare to become a Waldorf birth-to-age-seven educator through our Early Childhood Teacher Education Program, a Waldorf grades-1-8 class teacher through our Elementary Teacher Education Program, or a Waldorf subject teacher through our specialized programs in World Language Teacher Education or Music Teacher Education.
+(These specialized subject teacher offerings may also be combined with our Elementary Teacher Education program.)
 You can also register for one of our Summer Series courses or workshops or other year-round offerings to become more familiar with Waldorf Education and see if it this teaching is right for you.

 How long does it take to complete a Sunbridge teacher education program?

 It varies by the program.
 Each is low-residency, designed to accommodate working adults.
 Our Early Childhood and Elementary programs require three-weeklong on-campus summer intensives and one-weeklong November and March intensives, for a total of 13 and 15 weeks of on-campus study, respectively.
 Our specialized studies intensives (World Language and Music Teaching) require a three-weeklong on-campus summer study and a weeklong teacher observation in the following school year.